spirit-js/spirit/README.md

 2. Modern.
 Promises and async/await is preferred and recommended over callbacks whenever possible.

-3. Compatible with Express's middlewares out of the box.
+3. Compatible with Express's middleware signature (req, res, next) with mostly complete support for Express's specific helpers.

 4. Better error-handling, almost everything is then-able and catch-able.